leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-Building-a-Report-from-Scratch.md

 ### Introducing the SalesOrder Report and Drilling Between Reports

-We will create a second report so that we can *drill* from the CustomerOrderHistory report to the SaleOrder report.
+We will create a second report so that we can demonstrate *drilling* between reports.

-Drilling is a way to connect and pass values between different worksheets or workbooks.
-A typical use case is when you have a general report that summarizes some data, you may want to allow the user to get more detail on certain data, and this can be accomplished by setting up a drill into a more detailed report.
-You can then pass some piece of data from the general/summary report into a cell in the more detailed report so that the detailed report can automatically pull in and filter data based on the cell the user drilled on.
+Drilling is a way to connect and pass values between separate worksheets or workbooks.
+A typical use case is when you have a general report that provides a summary of some data, you may want to allow the user to get more detail on certain data, and this can be accomplished by setting up a drill into a more detailed report.
+You can then pass some piece of data from the general/summary report into a cell in the detailed report so that the detailed report can automatically pull in and filter data based on the cell the user drilled on.
 You can read more about ReportDrill() [here]().

-In our case, SalesOrderHistory, the report we’ve been working on so far, is the general/summary report, while SaleOrder is the more detailed report that we will drill into from SalesOrderHistory.
+In our case, SalesOrderHistory, the report we’ve been working on so far, is the general/summary report.
+We will create a new report, SaleOrder, which will be the detailed report that we will drill into from SalesOrderHistory.

 ### Creating the SalesOrder Report